sjl/stoat/docs/why.rst

 Here are the currently implemented features:

 * Arbitrary URLs.
+* Few dependencies.
+At the moment treebeard the the only one.
 * Support for (read: doesn't break) the ``APPEND_SLASH`` setting.
 * Multiple templates for pages, with custom fields for each template.
 * Multiple field types, like Filebrowser Image fields.